This post is sponsored by Rustica Hardware. All opinions above are my own and my honest feedback on the product and

 Just look at this stunning hardware, not only are the barn doors amazing but the hardware is absolutely superior.
 The flat black finish, industrial hangers, customized wheels, and tracking system all compliment each other beautifully.
 Plus, the instructions are very straightforward and make hanging this bypass track very easy.

 With our old in-swing door gone, we now have full use of our countertop and cabinets.
 It’s amazing how much bigger the room seems now.
 On the counter, I chose to keep our small trashcan and jars for laundry items.
 I spray painted the trashcan and lids of the jars satin black to match the light fixture and shelving.
 The little trashcan is perfect for throwing away dryer lint and used dryer sheets.

 I also added a little something else to the room – shiplap!
 You can see the tutorial here.
-It was project that took me a little longer than I expected and I had trouble finding the perfect white, but I’m happy with end result.
+It was a project that took me a little longer than I expected and I had trouble finding the perfect white, but I’m happy with end result.
 I painted the room using the same color as the rest of our home – Valspar Oatland’s Subtle Taupe.
 Because this room as no windows, the artificial lighting makes the color look a little different but I’m pleased with it.
 I also re-painted the trim, baseboards and moldings to match the Ultra White (also by Valspar) shiplap.

 I decided to just keep one shelf, instead of our previous two.
 The brackets are from Lowe’s and the wood is scrap from another project stained Minwax Special Walnut.
 I kept the decor simple and added items from around the house.
 The tobacco baskets are from Decor Steals and I purchased the boxwood topiaries from Marshall’s last year.